Bogdanp/racket-gui-extra/README.md

 ## Installation

-1. Clone the repo
+1. Clone the repo.
-2. raco pkg install gui-extra-lib/
+2. `raco pkg install gui-extra-lib/`

-Note the trailing backslash in 2.
+Note the trailing slash in 2.

 ## License